stevekrouse/cycle/README.md

 ### Current technical projects

-  * double click to edit text in todo mvc broken

-  * prevention of name collisions

   * the dataCollection method in output.html doesn't work for data inside if/else clauses!

   * CSS menus